legesher/legesher-docs/guide/legesher/roadmap.md

 Within the ZenHub Project Management tool, the issues are then organized into pipelines depending on the status of the issue.

-- `New Issues`: When issues are created they first reside here
+- `New Issues`: When issues are created, they first reside here
 - `Epic`: Where all the major Epics live
 - `Incubator`: In the icebox - issues/features that are +6 months out
 - `Development Backlog`: Work that is sprint-ready, but not yet accepted and planned into the upcoming Milestone